kennygrant/sassoon/README.md

 From [A Solider's Declaration](a-soldiers-declaration.md):

->I have seen and endured the sufferings of the troops, and I can no longer be a party to prolonging those sufferings for ends which I believe to be evil and unjust.
+> I have seen and endured the sufferings of the troops, and I can no longer be a party to prolonging those sufferings for ends which I believe to be evil and unjust.

-Sassoon also encouraged other young poets to write, including Wilfred Owen, with whom he had a close relationship, which started when both were receiving treatment at Craiglockhart War Hopsital in Edinburgh in 1917.
+Sassoon also encouraged other young poets to write, including Wilfred Owen, with whom he had a close relationship, which started when both were receiving treatment at Craiglockhart War Hospital in Edinburgh in 1917.
 Owen was deeply influenced by Sassoon, whom he viewed with reverence and respect, and submitted some early drafts to him of his most powerful poems, such as _Anthem for Doomed Youth_ - a copy of which is kept in the Imperial War Museum annotated with Sassoon's suggestions.
 The poems of Owen owed much to Sassoon's influence and mentorship, and Owen described his relationship to Sassoon in a letter of 1918:

 > “You have fixed my Life – however short.
 You did not light me, I was always a mad comet, but you have fixed me.
 I spun round you like a satellite for a month, but I shall swing out soon, a dark star in the orbit where you will blaze”.

 Sassoon placed great emphasis on realism in poetry - writing from experience - in his later work he defied the conventions of literary poetry and wrote poems like The General, which undermine entirely the happy sacrifice for the greater good portrayed in his early work such as Absolution.
-After meeting Owen at Craiglockart he returned to active service in France, but was wounded by friendly fire, and returned to England to see out the end of the war.
+After meeting Owen at Craiglockhart he returned to active service in France, but was wounded by friendly fire, and returned to England to see out the end of the war.

-After the war Sassoon became involved in politics and the pacifist movement, and wrote a trio of autobiographical novels desribing his wartime experiences, but he also did much to promote the poetry of Wilfred Owen, who died tragically just before the Armistice was declared.
+After the war Sassoon became involved in politics and the pacifist movement, and wrote a trio of autobiographical novels describing his wartime experiences, but he also did much to promote the poetry of Wilfred Owen, who died tragically just before the Armistice was declared.